 Finding known interested parties can be valuable, but it’s also somewhat limiting; by its nature, you’ll be more restricted in who you can contact, and you may have to reach out to influencers one at a time, stifling your potential at least slightly.

-Modern link building can be described as consisting of two main strategies: attracting links naturally with great content, and building links manually.
-Since attracting links naturally is a combination of producing great content (which we covered in The All-in-One Guide to Planning and Launching a Content Marketing Strategy) and then promoting it (which is the focus of this guide), you’ll need to plan a manual link building strategy.
-Link building requires a guide of its own, so head on over to SEO Link Building: The Ultimate-Step-by-Step Guide when you’re ready to tackle link building for your content.
+Modern link building can be described as consisting of two main link building strategies: attracting links naturally with great content and building links manually (typically through a link building service).
+Since attracting links naturally is a combination of producing great content and then promoting it (which is the focus of this guide), you’ll need to implement a manual link building outreach program.

 To illustrate some of these best practices and provide direction for your prospective campaign, let’s take a look at a handful of examples in each area:

 Reddit is a massively popular content discovery and social bookmarking site.
-Similar to StumbleUpon, users can submit pages they think are interesting, then browse and up-vote or down-vote content they encounter.
-If you can make it all the way to Reddit’s first page, you can expect a volume of traffic that could crash your site entirely; however, this is extremely hard to pull off.
-Instead, you’re better off submitting your content and engaging with users in one of Reddit’s many “sub-Reddits,” dedicated to niche interests.
+Similar to StumbleUpon, users can submit pages they think are interesting, then browse and up-vote or down-vote content production they encounter.
+Submit content and engage with users in one of Reddit’s many “sub-Reddits,” dedicated to niche interests.

 (Image Source: Reddit)